 Bridging the needs of both migrants and governments in close collaboration with partners, we promote a public health approach to migrant and minority health and contribute to the physical, mental and social well-being of migrants, enabling them and host communities to achieve social and economic development.

-We also assist the EU Member States to provide healthcare to migrants and refugees in line with the European Commission Agenda on Migration and the Action Plan on the Integration of Third-Country Nationals.
+We also assist the EU Member States to provide healthcare to migrants and refugees in line with the proposed EU Pact on Migration and Asylum and the Action Plan on the Integration of Third-Country Nationals.
 The Action Plan aims at supporting, developing, coordinating EU Member States activities and policies on pre-departure and pre-arrival measures, education, employment and vocational training, access to basic services, active participation and social inclusion.

 In the region, IOM’s migration and health actions:

 - Advocate for a migrant-inclusive health policy and legal framework;